aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 systems.

-Observed benchmark performance shall be obtained from a storage system configured as closely as possible to the proposed platform storage.
+Observed benchmark performance shall be obtained from a storage system configured as closely as possible to the proposed QoS storage system.

 For the purposes of this test, the use of a scalable unit or subset of the proposed scalable units is allowed.